jbgrunewald/jbgrunewald.github.io/_posts/2019-12-28-first-bounty-award.md

 After discovering the jupyter server I started doing some basic research about the setup for the server.
 From the documentation I learned where the config would be on the host.
-The config showed my that the server was running on port 8080 and that I also took note of what looked like a typo in the jupyter_notebook_config.py file.
+The config showed that the server was running on port 8080 and that I also took note of what looked like a typo in the jupyter_notebook_config.py file.

 ```
 c.NotebookApp.allow_origin_pat =  '(^https://8080-dot-[0-9]+-dot-devshell.appspot.com$)|(^https://colab.research.google.com$)|((https?://)?[0-9a-z]+-dot-datalab-vm[-0-9a-z]*.googleusercontent.com)’
 ```

-Since I think there's a server running on port 8080, I find the external IP address for the machine and see what comes up in the browser.
+Since I thought there was a server running on port 8080, I found the external IP address for the machine and checked what came up in the browser.
 Sure enough, it takes me to the jupyter server interface.
 I poke around a bit to see what I can do, and to be sure that my local cookies/etc aren't giving me access I do this from a machine I don't access work projects from and through an incognito browser.
 After about ten minutes I establish that I can run a terminal inside the browser, and I can do anything I want with root permissions.
 What's worse is that a slightly stale version of our companies primary project repository is on the machine.

-At this point I'm thinking someone at my company spun up a random virtual machine, starting running a jupyter server and pretty much left the keys to the kingdom exposed.
-I quickly get on the email thread with our CTO and explain what I've found.
+At this point I'm thinking someone at my company spun up a virtual machine, started running a jupyter server and pretty much left the keys to the kingdom exposed.
+I quickly get on the email thread with our CTO and explain what I found.
 I also recommended shutting down the machine immediately since there were few certainties about what the original attacker was able to accomplish with their time on the host.
-I also start asking mroe questions about how they typically access the machine and who created it.
+I also start asking more questions about how they typically access the machine and who created it.
 That's when my CTO shares a URL for the google cloud console which finally gives me the entire context.